 5. Train managers in proactive and preventive measures

-Employees need to feel comfortable sharing their struggles.
-Ultimately it’s managers who are in the best position to offer support and acceptance to team members coping with their mental health.
+People need to feel comfortable sharing their struggles in their work environment.
+Ultimately, managers can offer the best support and acceptance to team members coping with their mental health.

-In our global survey, of those whose mental health was majorly affected by the pandemic, over 70% said managers were supportive and took an active role in caring for their mental health.
+In our global survey, of those whose mental health was majorly affected by the pandemic, over 70 percent said managers were supportive and took an active role in caring for their mental health.

 HR’s role in caring for employee mental health